Skip to main content

 Running MSiSCSI Microsoft iSCSI Initiator Service

-Here, the Status field displays the current status of the service.
+Here, the Status field shows the current status of the service.

-11. If the Microsoft iSCSI Initiator Service is in Stopped status, start it:
+11. If the Microsoft iSCSI Initiator Service status is Stopped, start it:

 Start-Service MSiSCSI

-12. Enable autorun of the Microsoft iSCSI Initiator Service:
+12. Enable the automatic startup of the Microsoft iSCSI Initiator Service:

 Set-Service -Name MSiSCSI -StartupType Automatic